emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

 ### 3.4.
 Shutting down/rebooting the system

-Similar to Linux, the Solaris 10 can be shutdown/rebooted by the "`shutdown`" or "`init`" commands (both can only be run under the "_root_" administrator account, and located under "_/usr/sbin_").
+Similar to Linux, the Solaris 10 can be shutdown/rebooted by the `"shutdown"` or `"init"` commands (both can only be run under the "_root_" administrator account, and located under "_/usr/sbin_").

 To shutdown: